janbuchar/flowly/README.md

 - "In" time interval (8B) - the time in which the data (going into the network) was gathered
 - "Out" time interval (8B) - the time in which the data (going out of the network) was gathered

-The network header is followed by <Stat count> statistics items
+The network header is followed by "Stat count" statistics items

 Statistics item
 ------